ElephantsGroup/eg-user/docs/README.md

-# Guide to Yii2-user
+# Guide to eg-user

-Yii2-user documentation is licensed under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+eg-user documentation is licensed under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).

 © [Dektrium project](http://github.com/dektrium/) 2013 - 2016